Thummala Nageswara Rao

-Thummala Nageswara Rao is an Indian Congress politician who has been a minister in the Government of Andhra Pradesh and, later, in the Government of Telangana.
+Thummala Nageswara Rao is an Indian Congress politician who has been a minister in the Government of Andhra Pradesh and, later, now in the Government of Telangana.
 Rao is from Khammam district.

 Early life

 Rao, born on 15 November 1953, is from the village of Gollagudem, Dammapeta mandal, in Khammam district.

 Career

 Rao joined the Telugu Desam Party (TDP) for the 1982 election, but lost the 1983 election.
 He was elected three times to the Legislative Assembly of Andhra Pradesh as a TDP candidate from Sathupalli constituency: in 1985, 1994 and 1999.

 Although he is from Sathupalli, due to changes in the reservation of seats in constituencies he won the 2009 election from the Khammam constituency.
 Rao again contested the seat in 2014, losing by about 6,000 votes; that election was for the Telangana Legislative Assembly, due to the bifurcation of Andhra Pradesh.

 He joined Bharat Rashtra Samithi (BRS) in September 2014, and was inducted into the cabinet in December as Minister for Roads and Buildings.
 Rao resigned from the BRS and joined the Indian National Congress in September 2023 after he was denied a BRS ticket for elections.
 After serving as a member of the Telangana Legislative Council, Rao again gained an assembly seat in May 2016 when he won the Palair constituency in a by-election by a decisive margin as a BRS candidate.

 In the 2023 Telangana Legislative Assembly election, he defeated BRS candidate Puvvada Ajay Kumar in the Khammam constituency.
 Rao took the oath as minister at L. B. Stadium in Hyderabad on 7 December 2024, and was assigned the Agriculture, Marketing, Co-operation, Handlooms and Textiles portfolios two days later in the Revanth Reddy ministry.